 Onboarding is a process that every HR professional knows to be essential.
 Recent reports show employees are 58% more likely to stay with an organization for 3+ years following a structured onboarding program.
 In addition, organizations that standardized their onboarding process see 50% greater productivity with new hires.

 And this year?
 Onboarding is even more important—and complicated.
-Combine ever-increasing remote work with the fact that The Great Resignation is making retention even more difficult, and the pressure is on!
+Combine ever-increasing remote work with the fact that The Great Resignation is driving us to replace the employees we’ve lost, and we’re facing a whole new challenge: The Great (Virtual) Onboarding.

 Despite how important these processes are, it’s still something many HR teams struggle with.
 And even if you’re doing a great job, it’s time to rethink your onboarding program and make sure you’re able to reach workers who are joining your team remotely.